ashtonkellis/28-routing-and-testing-notes-app/LAB.md

 * Utilize local storage for persistence of your data
 * Find a way to use a hashmap in this lab
 * Make it pretty with SCSS

+## Submit
+  a question:
+  observation:
+  how long you spent on Canvas:

+  * DO NOT reuse the same exact SCSS styling as lecture code.
+Change colors, sizes, and fonts around and find your own branding. **AUTOMATIC 0's will be given for using the same SCSS as lecture code**.